How to apply for housing

 Room selection/assignment Accordion Closed

-- Spring 2020 applicants will be notified at your NAU email account about your room assignment in late December 2019
+- Spring 2020 applicants: you will be notified at your NAU email account about your room assignment in late December 2019

 You have the opportunity to select your room in the specific residence halls associated with your Residential College.
 Room selection is based on the dates you complete your housing application and priority enrollment.